 Processing will take about 2 to 3 days before your product ships.
 If an item is not in stock, you will have an update as to when your item will ship within 24 hours.
 If you have any questions about shipping make sure to email us at email@example.com or call our reps today at 732-638-5268.

 If by any chance, your package that has been delivered by the carrier is lost/stolen, YOU (THE BUYER) are responsible for working with the carrier and us, Tri-State Motorsports to recover your package.
 You must contact us and the shipping company within 48 hours of delivery for lost/damage claims.
 You are covered by the basic insurance amount APPROVED by the shipping center.
 We DO NOT refund or reship product for claims that are denied by the shipping company.

-Unless the product is manufactured by Tri-State Motorsports or TSM Race, ALL Warranties go through the Manufacture directly.
+Unless the product is manufactured by Tri-State Motorsports or TSM Race, ALL Warranties go through the Manufacturer directly.
 Please visit their official website and get in contact with them in regards to your warranty.
-We will supply you with any invoice or tracking information the manufacture asks you for.
+We will supply you with any invoice or tracking information the manufacturer asks you for.

-- To ensure that you're the person making the purchase, Affirm sends a text message to your cell phone with a unique autorization code.
+3. To ensure that you're the person making the purchase, Affirm sends a text message to your cell phone with a unique authorization code.

 4. Enter the authorization code into the application form.
 Within a few seconds, Affirm notifies you of the loan amount you're approved for, the interest rate, and the number of months you have to pay off your loan.
 You have the option to pay off your loan over three, six, or twelve months.
 Affirm states the amount of your fixed, monthly payments and the total amount of interest you'll pay over the course of the loan.

 5. To accept Affirm's financing offer, click Confirm Loan and you're done.